 Stress is placed on ‘life after Michaelis’.
 We encourage students to view fourth year as preparation for a solo exhibition of a professional standard.
 Career guidance is deemed important and students’ abilities are reviewed in that respect.
 Throughout the year visiting artists contribute to both teaching and critique in the school.

 Painting has well-equipped, well-lit and spacious studios, resourced with a workshop for the production of canvases and painting supports.
 A dedicated technician assists students in the preparation of grounds and primers.

-Richly immersive, the courses offer participants the chance to work, under supervision, in the wood, metal, clay or bronze workshops.
-The courses feed into the postgraduate arena and many Michaelis graduates have forged distinctive careers for themselves after completing an MFA in sculpture.
-Currently taught by two full professors with strong national and international reputations, the sculpture section aims to be an enabling environment; one committed to creative, artistic and professional excellence in African and global contexts.
+The courses offer participants the opportunity to work, under supervision, in the wood, metal, clay or bronze workshops and provide the student with a range of skills with various applications.
+Many Michaelis graduates have forged distinctive careers for themselves after completing the degree and have in addition also chosen to complete an MFA in sculpture.
+The sculpture section aims to be an enabling environment committed to creative, artistic, critical and professional excellence in African and the global contexts.